nerdschoolbergen/build-and-deploy/README.md

 We need a new app, up in the right corner of the dashboard there is a + icon, click it and select Create new app.
 Give it an easy to remember name which has not been previously used, like eirik-build-and-deploy, and select Europe as your runtime selection.
 This was easy enough, but there is nothing there!
-Now its time to connect our CircleCI to Heroku and deploy our app!
+Now its time to connect our CircleCI account to Heroku and deploy our app!

 In CircleCI go to your project (build-and-deploy) and click project settings up right.
 Luckily for us Heroku Deployment is an option in the menu.